BazzaCuda/MinimalistMediaPlayerX/_resources/resource_mdTabbing.md

 <br />
 - Both keys can be held down for rapid repeat
 - the number of seconds skipped is reported in the Notification Area in the bottom right corner
+- you can also rapidly "scrub"/"jog" through the audio or video file - see the second table below
 <br />
 <br />
 &nbsp; | &nbsp; | Control | Action